bdenq/Professional-Football-Visualization/README.md

 # Professional-Football-Visualization
-A team project that use Python, Flask, Leaflet, dash plotly, and plotly to create a web application showing the location of all NFL teams and their general statistics
+A team project that use Python, Flask, Leaflet, dash plotly, and plotly to create a web application dashboard showing the location of all NFL teams and their general statistics

 ## Team Members
 * Sarah Caldwell